Back to school, back to traffic safety zones

 That means school safety zones and the fines associated with violating them also go back into effect as children walk to and from schools and fleets of buses and parents join traffic flow twice daily.

-• School zone speed limits are 20 mph
+• School zone speed limits are 20 mph; lower in some cases

 • Use of cellphone in a school zone can mean a fine of up to $200

-• Overtaking a school bus stopped to pick up children is at least a $500 fine
+• Overtaking a school bus stopped to pick up children is a $1,000 fine, according to the Texas Department of Transportation.

 Law enforcement across the region will patrol and monitor school zones.